A typical goal-setting story:

 b) Based on the outcome

 An example of the outcome-based goal is hitting a number on the weighing scale.
-An example of the behavior-based goal is eating a healthy meal.
+An example of the behaviour-based goal is eating a healthy meal.

 Focus on the things you can control directly.
 Yes, you can influence the number on the scale indirectly but to reach that result, you can eat healthy meals, which is directly in your hands.